Textualize/textual/docs/widgets/collapsible.md

 ## Collapse/Expand

-If can set the initial status of `collapsed` by `collapsed` argument of the constructor:
+Initial status of `collapsed` can be set by the `collapsed` argument of the constructor:

 ```python
 def compose(self) -> ComposeResult: